Cruising to Toba Inlet

 Day 3

-Your cruise today, takes you into Toba Inlet.
-This fjord extends 32 km into the glacier topped Coast Mountain Range that reaches as high as 2500 meters.
-The waters of Toba Inlet are very deep right up to the rock walls allowing you to nose your boat right up to the shore.
-Spectacular waterfalls crash down into the sea and are best seen during spring thaw when plenty of water is cascading down the mountainsides.
+Today you cruise into Toba Inlet.
+This fjord extends 32 km into the coast mountain range which are up to 2500 metres high.
+Many are topped with glaciers.
+Toba is very deep right up to the rock walls.
+In some places you can nose your boat right up to the shore.
+Spectacular waterfalls crash down into the sea.
+This phenomenon is best seen in the early spring thaw time when plenty of water is finding its way down the mountains.

 Day 4

-You’ll have your choice of anchorages tonight in spectacular Desolation Sound Marine Park.
-Laura Cove, Melanie Cove, Prideaux Haven.
-All provide comfortable, well-protected anchorages.
+Tonight, you have your choice of anchorages in spectacular Desolation Sound Marine Park.
+Laura Cove, Melanie Cove, Prideaux haven all provide comfortable well protected anchorages.

 Day 5

-Today is a great day to meander throughout the park or a short cruise to Tenedos Bay.
+Use this lay day to meander throughout the park or cruise down and around to Tenedos Bay.
 You have a choice of a short or long day tomorrow.
-Stay another night in Desolation Sound or cruise to Lund and overnight there.
+Either stay another night in Desolation Sound or cruise to Lund and overnight there.

 Note: The marina at Lund is often crowded.
 It’s best to try to arrive early otherwise tying up to the outer breakwater may be the only option.